 Transfer the feta dip to an airtight container and freeze for up to a month.
 Thaw in the fridge then leave on the counter at room temperature for around 30 minutes to soften before serving.

-Are you making this Whipped Feta Dip Recipe?
+Are you making this Lemon Feta Dressing?
 I’d love to hear how it went, please do let me know in the comments below and don’t forget to give it a star rating!
-Thanks

 - 200 grams feta cheese 7 oz broken into small pieces